 Youth in Care:

-- If you are turning 19 between April 1 and June 30, 2020, you will be able to stay where you are during the pandemic.
+- If you have turned 19, or are turning 19, between April 1 2020 and March 31, 2021, you will be able to stay where you are during the pandemic, where possible.

 - Your legal status will still end, and you will not be considered “in care” anymore.